tiged/tiged/README.md

 > You can use tiged or degit as the command.
 So no automated scripts break if you swap degit for tiged.

-The simplest use of tiged is to download the master branch of a repo from GitHub to the current working directory:
+The simplest use of tiged is to download the main branch of a repo from GitHub to the current working directory:

 ```bash
 tiged user/repo